Plot the distribution of various oozes using information from sediment maps.

 and mark your predictions on it.

-Distribution Patterns map.
+the IUPUI's Introduction to Oceanography: Marine Sediment Map.
 This map shows the general location of

 - Were your predictions close to where